 What is a Health Spending Account?

-A Health Spending Account is an employer-funded account that reimburses employees for eligible health, dental, and vision expenses.
-In Canada, HSAs are typically set up under the Canada Revenue Agency’s Private Health Services Plan (PHSP) guidelines and must comply with specific eligibility and claims rules.
+A Health Spending Account1 is an employer-funded account that reimburses employees for eligible health, dental, and vision expenses.
+In Canada, HSAs are typically set up under the Canada Revenue Agency’s (CRA) Private Health Services Plan (PHSP) guidelines and must comply with specific eligibility and claims rules.

 Unlike traditional benefit plans with fixed coverage, an HSA gives employees a set annual amount to use as they choose.